 What types of things interest you?
 What are you passionate about?

 To visualize the life you want to lead, you have to be able to identify the things about which you care most.
-If you love animals, your plan for the future can include volunteering at a shelter, fostering pets or going back to school to become a veterinarian.
-But before you make big plans, you have to pinpoint exactly what it is that excites you.
+For instance, if you love animals and photography, your plan for the future can include fostering pets, going back to school to become a veterinarian, or combining your two loves by volunteering to take pictures of the animals at a local shelter.
+Maybe you could pick up a side-gig as a dog walker!
+Before you make big plans, you have to pinpoint exactly what it is that excites you and embrace it.
+Nothing is too little.

 What do you value?